tito-arch/BABC-2/content/google/cp.md

 Contact Us
 ----------

-If you have any questions about this Cookie Policy or our use of cookies, please contact us at <bunniestore.rabbitgroup@gmail.com>.
+If you have any questions about this Cookie Policy or our use of cookies, please contact us at <bunniestore.rabbitgroup@gmail.com> or <a rel="me" href="https://mastodon.social/@BABC">Mastodon</a>.

 Changes to this Policy
 ----------------------